onzag/itemize/docs/tutorials/airbnb/05-request.md

 properties.status.error.NOT_NULLABLE = debe especificar un estado
 ```

-And now we have just made the schema and endpoints we are required in order to create these reservations and requests; in order to see this in action remember to run `npm run build-data` `npm run build-database development` and restart your server.
+And now we have just made the schema and endpoints we are required in order to create these reservations and requests; in order to see this in action remember to run `npm run build-data` `npm run build-database development` and `npm run install` to rebuild the server and then restart your server.

 ## Building the reservation request page